 - 1 cup rinsed, dry lentils

 - 2 Tablespoons chopped parsley (if we don’t have fresh parsley, we just omit this step.
 Still great.)

 - 1 quart home-canned tomatoes (or you can use a 28-oz store bought can)

 Bring to boil, then simmer in covered pot 45 minutes.

 Now comes the part that makes this soup truly special:

 Fill the bottom of each bowl with 1/4 cup grated Swiss cheese; ladle steaming hot soup into bowls; to each bowl add about 2 tablespoons dry, white wine of your choice.
-The chef gets an extra swig or two.
-(You could omit either of these two ingredients, but IMO they pretty much make this soup.)
+(The chef gets an extra swig or two! ) You could omit either of these two ingredients, but IMO they’re what takes this soup from good to terrific.